Walsingham Spirituality 1

 Spirituality of Walsingham Weekend with the Community of Our Lady of Walsingham

-Young adults wanting to deepen their faith and learn more about the spirituality of Walsingham are invited to join us at our new base at the Dowry House Retreat Centre in Walsingham.
+Anyone wanting to deepen their faith and learn more about the spirituality of Walsingham are invited to join us at our new base at the Dowry House Retreat Centre in Walsingham.
 We will explore the spirituality of Walsingham and discuss what Mary’s ‘yes’ at the Annunciation means for us in our own lives.
-Joining the community for Mass, the Divine Office and Eucharistic Adoration will make this a spiritually enriching weekend for any young adult wanting to deepen their faith and live it to the full.
+Joining the community for Mass, the Divine Office and Eucharistic Adoration will make this a spiritually enriching weekend for those wanting to deepen their faith and live it to the full.
 Food and accommodation provided.

 Time : Any time from 3pm on the Friday until the afternoon of the Sunday.
 If you cannot make the whole weekend how about meeting up with us on the Saturday at Walsingham?
 Please call us for any clarification needed.